jaqx0r/mtail/docs/Programming-Guide.md

 ## Log Filtering

 The `log_filter` keyword can be used in an mtail program to provide a list of filenames (including the full path to the file).
 If a `log_filter` is used the program is restricted only to processing logfiles with the names provided.
-If no `log_filter` keyword is used then all logfiles read by mtail are read by the program. `log_filter` can be used to reduce the resource consumption of mtail by ensuring programs only read the lines they were designed for.
+If no `log_filter` keyword is used then all logfiles read by mtail are read by the program. `log_filter` can be used to reduce the resource consumption of mtail by ensuring programs only read the lines they were designed for. `log_filter` lists are additive if the keyword is used multiple times and duplicate logfile entries are ignored.

 Example use:

 ```
 log_filter "/tmp/read_this_log.txt", "/tmp/read_this_log_as_well.txt"
+...
+log_filter "/tmp/and_yet_another_log.txt"
 ```

 ## Conditional structures